-\ Employees representatives. \\ Mr. Szukalski was a member of the Supervisory Board from May 23, 2013 to November 30, 2015.
+Employees representatives.
+Mr. Viertel already was a member of the Supervisory Board from August 1, 2010 to May 23, 2013.

-Objectives for the composition of the Supervisory Board, Profile of Requirements and status of implementation
+Objectives for the composition of the Supervisory Board, Profile of Requirements, diversity concept and status of implementation

 The Supervisory Board established objectives for its composition in October 2010 and last amended them as specified in the following in February 2018.
-Furthermore the Supervisory Board adopted a Profile of Requirements at its meeting on October 26, 2017 and confirmed it at its meeting on July 26, 2018.
+Furthermore the Supervisory Board adopted a Profile of Requirements at its meeting on October 26, 2017, and last reviewed and confirmed it, unchanged, at its meeting on October 30, 2020.